 One of the main and biggest Greek islands, Crete, has by far the longest summers.
 You can get a decent tan here from April until early November.
 Spring is the golden time to come: in April and May the island is comparatively empty of tourists, the weather clear and not overpoweringly hot, and every scene is brightened by a profusion of wildflowers.
 By mid-June is when the rush is getting started, with and July & August being only the hottest, but also the most crowded and most expensive periods of time.
-They are also intermittently ruined by ferocious winds and accompanying high seas, which make sometimes a boat trip pretty uncomfortable, but to be honest with you, it’s not that bad – at their worst can mean staying indoors for a day or two, but no more.
-Crowds gradually start to thin out in September, and Autumn can be a great time to visit again.
+They are also intermittently ruined by ferocious winds and accompanying high seas, which sometimes make a boat trip pretty uncomfortable, but to be honest with you, it’s not that bad – at their worst can mean staying indoors for a day or two, but no more.
+Crowds gradually thin out in September, and Autumn can be a great time to visit again.

 Given that, and taking into consideration that you have 14 days to spend on your holidays, here is an interesting road trip itinerary for your next vacation.
-I hope you get some interesting ideas about what to do in Crete and how to use the time here more efficiently that will end up in some beautiful memories.
+I hope you get some interesting ideas about what to do in Crete and how to use the time here more efficiently which will end up in some beautiful memories.

 Rent a car at the Heraklion Airport, book a room at one of the hotels in town, and take a walk around the Archaeological Museum.
 Take the path through the old town area by admiring the Historical Museum of Crete and the Christian Art Museum.
 Next morning, pay a visit to Knossos Palace.